dmauser/azure-expressroute/er-misc/README.md

 The CLI script (Bash) below demonstrates how to overprovision ER circuits up to 17G on top of 10G ER Direct.

   1. Creates a 10G ER Direct port.
-  2. Creates a 10G ER Circuit (example, dedicated to Production workload).
+  2. Creates a 10G ER Circuit for Production.
-  3. Creates a 5G ER Circuit (example, UAT).
+  3. Creates a 5G ER Circuit for UAT.
-  4. Creates a 2G ER Circuit (example for Dev).
+  4. Creates a 2G ER Circuit for Dev.

    Note that 3G remains to get overprovisioned with either combination of two circuits (1G and 2G) or three circuits of 1G.